-Agility and EFE Partner to Deliver AI Training in Egypt
+Agility And EFE Partner To Deliver AI Training In Egypt

-(MENAFN- Bensirri PR) CAIRO – February 1, 2024 – Agility, a global leader in supply chain services, infrastructure and innovation, announced a partnership with Education for Employment (EFE) that will offer training in use of artificial intelligence to 3,500 young people in Egypt.
+(MENAFN- Mid-East) Agility , a global leader in supply chain services, infrastructure and innovation, announced a partnership with Education for Employment (EFE) that will offer training in use of artificial intelligence to 3,500 young people in Egypt.

 The training is intended to familiarize young men and women from underserved populations in Egypt with artificial intelligence concepts, tools and ethical considerations.
 It is designed to give them a competitive edge in the job market by teaching them to harness the power of transformative AI technology.